October 15, 2019

 The thought of art coming out of our little app was entirely alien to us.
 We thought users would only use our app for simple doodles and stickers.
 It turned out that people were spending hours creating intricate and amazing drawings.

 To provide a display for all the creations, we launched the Sketch community at the end of 2015.
 The community was small at first, but kept growing every year, and was bigger than ever when it was closed.

 At the end of 2018, Sony decided to shut down Sketch and let the entire team go.
 The shutdown was announced to users in April 2019.
-We made many attempts to buy out the app and continue it outside of Sony, and we were close, but all attempts failed.
-Despite the announcement, more people kept coming to the app, and community activity increased during the summer of 2019.
+We made attempts to buy out the app and continue it outside of Sony, and while we were close, we failed.
+Despite the shutdown announcement, more people kept coming to the app, and community activity increased during the summer of 2019.
 In the final months, the app saw more than one million drawings shared each week.

 The new beginning

 A few weeks after the shutdown of Sketch, @ohtoe and I launched the first humble but functioning version of the Sketchers United website.
 A couple of months later we released versions for Android and iOS.
-At the time of writing, the app and community are still small, but growing nicely.
 We are still missing some very important features, but with the support of sketchers all of the world, we will do our very best to continue the Sketch tradition in the 2020s!

 This article was written from the perspective of someone who loved and believed in Sony Sketch.
 Obviously Sony's leadership did not believe in it as much.
 I am frequently asked why Sony killed such a popular app.
-I don't know the complete answer to that; I guess the simple answer is that Sony Mobile was doing very poorly and needed to cut back on expenses, and Sketch was not seen as a priority to the company.
+I don't know the complete answer to that; I guess the simple answer is that Sketch was not seen as a priority for the company.